-Melbourne Enterprise Principal Fellow in Cultural Economies and Sustainability, Life Course Centre of Excellence
+Melbourne Enterprise Principal Fellow in Cultural Economies and Sustainability, ARC Centre of Excellence for Children and Families over the Life Course

 Brendan Kennedy is a Tati Tati and Wadi Wadi Traditional Owner who has deep knowledge and extensive work experience in the areas of Indigenous culture, language, art, science and advocacy.